E-Heerschap/SteamItemPriceExtractor/README.md

+# Preface
+A project I built during one summer.
+It has been hiding in a bitbucket repository and I thought with the frustrations I faced when making this it may prove useful for other people.
+It is not intended for use as a tool, instead, as a reference as a possible solution to getting steam item prices.
+Even though parts of the code are...questionable, I Hope it helps someone =)

 # Introduction
 The steam item manager is a package of tools which handles the gathering, processing and storing of information for steam items.
 The package currently consists of two tools: